 To apply for this position go to: http://agency.governmentjobs.com/northcarolina/default.cfm?&promotionaljobs=0&transfer=0 and search under Department of Cultural Resources.

 Candidates are encouraged to submit further supporting material in addition to completing the mandatory standard application form.
-All applications must be received by 5:00 PM EST on Thursday, January 8, 2015.
+All applications must be received by 5:00 PM EST on Monday, March 9, 2015.

 The Department of Cultural Resources is an Equal Employment Opportunity Employer.